This little-known country song became a chart-topping anthem for conservatives almost overnight – KION546

 Anthony’s song has been criticized by some listeners for its depiction of welfare recipients as unhealthy and dishonest: “Lord, we got folks in the street/ain’t got nothin’ to eat/and the obese milkin’ welfare.
 Well, God, if you’re 5-foot-3 and you’re 300 pounds/taxes ought not to pay for your bags of fudge rounds.”
 (Tritt’s song “Lord Have Mercy on the Working Man” portrays “rich” men as “fat” and “poor” men as “thin” in its final chorus.)

-So far, Anthony has not said much to media outlets about his song’s rapid ascent and his sudden fame, though he did say in a Facebook post on Thursday that “people in the music industry give me blank stares when I brush off 8 million dollar offers.”
+So far, Anthony has not said much to media outlets about his song’s rapid ascent and his sudden fame, though he did say in Thursday’s Facebook post that “people in the music industry give me blank stares when I brush off 8 million dollar offers.”

 “I don’t want to play stadium shows, I don’t want to be in the spotlight,” he said on Facebook.
 “These songs have connected with millions of people on such a deep level because they’re being sung by someone feeling the words in the very moment they were being sung.”